Towards Understanding Grokking: An Effective Theory of Representation Learning: Related work

 {\bf Representation learning} Representation learning lies at the core of machine learning~\cite{bengio2013representation,ouali2020overview,grill2020bootstrap,le2020contrastive}.
 Representation quality is usually measured by (perhaps vague) semantic meanings or performance on downstream tasks.
 In our study, the simplicity of arithmetic datasets allows us to define representation quality and study evolution of representations in a quantitative way.

-{\bf Physics of learning} Physics-inspired tools have been proved useful to understand machine learning from a theoretical perspective.
+{\bf Physics of learning} Physics-inspired tools have proved to be useful in understanding deep learning from a theoretical perspective.
 These tools include effective theories~\cite{halverson2021neural, roberts2021principles}, conservation laws~\cite{kunin2020neural} and free energy principle~\cite{gao2020free}.
-However, none of these works aim to develop an effective theory of representation learning.

-We have argued that grokking occurs when models learn a particularly structured representation of their inputs.
-This connects a low-level understanding of the internal operation of our models with a high-level phenomenon: an increase in validation accuracy.
+In addition, statistical physics has been identified as a powerful tool in studying generalization in neural networks~\cite{gerace2020generalisation, pezeshki2022multi,pmlr-v145-goldt22a,kuhn1993statistical}.
+Our work connects a low-level understanding of models with their high-level performance.
 In a recent work, researchers at Anthropic~\cite{olsson2022context}, connect a sudden decrease in loss during training with the emergence of \emph{induction heads} within their models.
 They analogize their work to \emph{statistical physics}, since it bridges a ``microscopic'', mechanistic understanding of networks with ``macroscopic'' facts about overall model performance.
-We view our work in the same vein, but we make the additional contribution that we develop, in a toy setting, an \textbf{analytic model of low-level representation learning dynamics}.